swagle8987/cluster_affinity/README.md

 ![Example of matrix.
 Green boxes are low cost and red boxes are high cost](./examples/example_matrix.png)

-The green boxes in the  image are low cost pairings while the red boxes are high cost pairings.
+The dark green boxes in the matrix image are low cost pairings while the red boxes are high cost pairings.
 The x axis represents the target trees i.e. the trees being mapped to and the y axis represents the source i.e. the trees being mapped from.
 As usual, each cost is normalized by the maximum possible value from the source tree.
+The ``--average` flag also adds an extra column summarizing the average distance from the source tree to other trees in the matrix.

 The following command generates the matrix with the cluster support cost instead ``